onefrankguy/frankmitchell.org/posts/beyond-blogging-and-next-markets.md

 <!--
-Title: Beyond blogging and next markets
+title: Beyond blogging and next markets
-Created: 24 January 2005 - 7:59 am
+created: 24 January 2005 - 7:59 am
-Modified: 24 January 2005 - 8:40 am
+updated: 24 January 2005 - 8:40 am
-Tags: marketing
+tags: marketing
 -->

 > "If blogging is on the verge of 'tipping/crossing' (and it looks close), I'm wondering...what's next?
 What comes _after_ blogging?
 Where are the innovators and early adopters heading once blogs jump into the fat part of the curve?"